Owen Money

-Lynn Mittell MBE (born 16 May 1947), better known by the stage name Owen Money, is a British musician, actor, comedian, and radio presenter from Merthyr Tydfil, Wales.
+Lynn Mittell MBE (born 16 May 1947), better known by the stage name Owen Money (a pun on "owing money"), is a British musician, actor, comedian, and radio presenter from Merthyr Tydfil, Wales.

 Early life

 Mittell was born in Merthyr Tydfil at the Royal Oak pub, where his mother, Tydfil, and father, James Lyons, were publicans.
 The family would later run the Bee Hive pub in Merthyr.
 Mittell would later follow his parents into the publican business, owning the Silver Slipper pub on Pant Road in Merthyr.
 Mittell later owned The LA (formerly the Hafod Inn) in Swansea, in response to why the name was changed, Mittell quipped that LA stood for "Lower 'Afod".
 By 1989, Mittell owned The Whittington Arms in Tonna, which he continued to run alongside his entertainment career.

 Music career

 Mittell was bassist of Merthyr Tydfil-based band The Crescendos, who amalgamated with another Merthyr band, The Rebels, to form The Bystanders in 1962.
 Mittell changed his name to Gerry Braden, and became lead singer in a line-up with Micky Jones (guitar and vocals), Clive John (guitar, keyboards and vocals), Ray Williams (bass), and Jeff Jones (drums).
 The Bystanders signed to Pylot Records in 1963, with the initial release "That's the End" (with "This Time" as the B-side) in 1965.
 After moving to Piccadilly Records, the band achieved their greatest success in February 1967, when the double-sided cover single "98.6" (with a Marvin Gaye's "Stubborn Kind of Fellow" as the B-side) peaked at number 45 in the UK Singles Chart.
 Gerry Braden left The Bystanders in 1967, to be replaced by Vic Oakley from The Meteorites, who was, in turn, replaced by Deke Leonard, when The Bystanders became Man.
 Owen Money reformed the Bystanders in 1998 for a one-off performance at Maesteg Town Hall.

 Mittell formed comedy entertainment act Tomfoolery in 1974, which rapidly became a successful comedy show band, topping the bill at South Pier, Blackpool in 1979.
 Mittell originally performed under his real name, but, as he always had an overdraft, he changed his name to Owen Money.
 In 1980, Mittell left Tomfoolery, transitioning to a full-time run as a comedian, starting a tradition where members of the band would come and go, which would later include ex-lead singer, Brian Conley.